13

 She might as well have asked me to step on a landmine.

 I closed my eyes for a beat, pinching the bridge of my nose.
-“Maa, maine aapko bataya tha,” I began, trying to keep the irritation from creeping into my voice.
-I had told her.
-Repeatedly.
-That I wasn’t coming.
-I didn’t want any part in the performance that was unfolding around this engagement.
+“Maa, I had already told you.”
+I began, trying to keep the irritation from creeping into my voice.

-[“Yes, but you have to come for the ring size, beta.
-If it turns out too big or too small, who’s going to keep exchanging it again and again?”]
+“Yes, but you have to come for the ring size, beta.
+If it turns out too big or too small, who's going to keep exchanging it again and again?”

-My fingers curled into the edge of my sleeve, crisp cotton creased from the day.
-She had a way of making even valid arguments sound like maternal blackmail.
 I sighed, the sound pulled from my chest like a reluctant truce.
 “Send the address.
-I’ll try to reach by 5:30.”
+I'll try to reach by 5:30.”

-[“Be on time.
-There’s still a lot left to do.”]
+“Be on time.
+There's still a lot left to do.”

-I didn’t have much work left, Truth be told.
-But that wasn’t the point.
-I didn’t want to go.
-Every thread of resistance in my body screamed to stay away.
-Yet somehow, those five words— "Send the address.
-I’ll try to reach"— had already sealed my fate.
+I didn't have much work left, truth be told.
+But that wasn't the point, I didn't want to go.
+Every thread of resistance in my body screamed to back out.

-It was a jewelry store.
+It was a jewellery store.

-Of course it was.
-Ornate glass windows glittered with all things gold and opulent, mocking me as I stepped out of the cab.
 The sun dipped low behind me, casting a warm golden light on the marble steps ahead.
 I paid the driver, adjusted my bag, and made my way to the entrance.

 The first step.